Paper airplane made from an Empire State Building informational sheet, 1968

 Paper airplane made from an Empire State Building informational sheet, 1968.
 Harry Smith papers.
-Getty Research Institute, 2013.M.4, box 286
+The Getty Research Institute, 2013.M.4, box 286

+Harry Smith liked to look for keys to the universal patterns that shape our cultures and the hidden realms of the human unconscious.
 He compared patterns in native American music with the eccentric rhythms of jazz; the patterns in Seminole patchwork with those on Ukrainian Easter eggs; the intricate diagrams of master occultists with the ambient rhythms of the sounds of New York street life—and somehow assembled from these a harmonic web of cosmographic ideas, employing all the investigative rigor of his early anthropological training.
 His work explored many mediums, from music to film to painting to collecting, and his collections of peculiar impedimentia—seemingly unrelated objects threaded with meaning—expanded to fill his small New York hotel rooms.

 Folded from the ephemera of the times, these airplanes not only preserve clues describing their culture, but are also enigmatic reminders of the changing whims and passions of the human heart in an ever-changing world.
 They tell a story of countercultures within a commercial world, a story of the arts, a story of ordinary people going about their extraordinary lives.